Behaviour management and intervention processes

 In all cases of discipline, penalties will be balanced with information about getting help, advice and support.
-Independent advice, guidance and representation can be obtained from The Students’ Union Advice Centre.
+Independent advice, guidance and representation can be obtained from The Students’ Union at UWE Advice Centre.

 Advice and representation

-In all cases of disciplinary action we recommend you contact The Students’ Union for assistance and advice.
-Representatives from The Students’ Union are welcome at any meeting regarding a disciplinary matter and can be contacted via telephone on +44 (0)117 32 82676 or email firstname.lastname@example.org.
+In all cases of disciplinary action we recommend you contact The Students’ Union at UWE for assistance and advice.
+Representatives from The Students’ Union at UWE are welcome at any meeting regarding a disciplinary matter and can be contacted via telephone on +44 (0)117 32 82676 or email firstname.lastname@example.org.